Chinese ritual music: Zhou Institution

-Music in the Zhou Dynasty was conceived as a cosmological manifestation of the sound of nature integrated into the binary universal order of yin and yang, and this concept has enduring influence later Chinese thinking on music.
+Music in the Zhou dynasty was conceived as a cosmological manifestation of the sound of nature integrated into the binary universal order of yin and yang, and this concept has enduring influence later Chinese thinking on music.
 "Correct" music according to Zhou concept would involve instruments correlating to the five elements of nature and would bring harmony to nature.
 Around or before the 7th century BC, a system of pitch generation and pentatonic scale was derived from a cycle-of-fifths theory.

 The Book of Rites records a number of situations where yayue might be performed.
 These included ceremonies in honour of Heaven and Earth, the gods or the ancestors.
 There were also detailed rules on the way they were to be performed at diplomatic meetings.
 Yayue was also used in outdoor activities, such as aristocratic archery contests, during hunting expeditions, and after the conclusion of a successful military campaign.
 Yayue was characterised by its rigidity of form.
 When performed, it was stately and formal, serving to distinguish the aristocratic classes.
 It was sometimes also accompanied by lyrics.
 Some of these are preserved in the Book of Songs.

-Spring and Autumn Period reactions
+Spring and Autumn period reactions

-With the decline of the importance ceremony in the interstate relations of the Spring and Autumn period, so did yayue.
+With the decline of the importance of ceremony in the interstate relations of the Spring and Autumn period, so did yayue.
 Confucius famously lamented the decline of classical music and the rites.
 Marquess Wen of Wei was said to prefer the popular music of Wey and Zheng to the ancient court music, listening to which he may fall asleep.
-Confucius, faced with the social chaos of the Spring and Autumn period, strongly advocated the restoration of the Ritual Music System of the Western Zhou, and advocated "restoring rituals to oneself". social problems and realize a harmonious society in which the world is "righteous".
+Confucius, faced with the social chaos of the Spring and Autumn period, strongly advocated the restoration of the Ritual Music System of the Western Zhou, and advocated "restoring rituals to oneself" and to social problems, and to be able to realize a harmonious society in which the world is "righteous."